Anang1502/table-transformer/README.md

 # Issues in Original Github Repository
 - Code written for only .jpg files
-- code not written for Text, Figure and other labels
+- code not written for Text, Figure and other labels and causes errors when other labels are present in the PASCAL VOC XML files.

 # Table Transformer (TATR)